andywer/squid/README.md

   UPDATE users SET last_login = ${loggingIn ?
 "NOW()" : "NULL"} WHERE id = ${userID}
 `)
 ```

+### sql.safe(value)

+Wraps a value in an object that just returns the (escaped) value.

+Use it if you want to make sure that a query lacking the `sql` template tag cannot be executed.
+Otherwise a missing template string tag might lead to SQL injections.

 ### spreadAnd({ [columnName: string]: any })